wp-plugins/symbiostock/readme.txt

 = Will Symbiostock conflict with my current WooCommerce integration? =

 Symbiostock is not meant to work hand in hand with digital media downloads not managed by Symbiostock.
 It will work with other physical downloads, but this is not a supported feature as Symbiostock is generally meant to turn your WooCommerce store into a digital media store.
+Also please note that Symbiostock is compatible with WooCommerce up to version 2.3.13.
+You may download this version [here](https://downloads.wordpress.org/plugin/woocommerce.2.3.13.zip).

 = Are you going to be doing any networking amongst Symbiostock stores? =